deankoch/UYRW_data/NHDPlus.knit.md

 To avoid downloading things over and over again, we'll use a permanent storage location on disk ("/data").
 This is where we store large data files and R object binaries, which are not suitable for git.

-The `if(!file.exists(...))` conditionals preceding each code chunk indicate the files that will be written in that section.
+The `if(!file.exists(...))` conditionals preceding each code chunk indicate which files will be written in that section.
-If these files exist in the local data storage directory, it is assumed that the code chunk can be skipped (to avoid redundant downloads, etc), and the files loaded from disk instead.
+If the files are detected in the local data storage directory, then code chunk can be skipped (to avoid redundant downloads, *etc*), and the files are loaded from disk instead.

+We start by defining a project directory tree and a list of files and metadata to download

 ```r